DerekPascarella/Dreamcast-FMV-Auto-Subber/README.md

 Note that there is presently only support for SFDs that contain both an audio and video stream.
 However, there are plans to handle less common video-only SFDs in a future release.

 ## Current Version
-Dreamcast FMV Auto-Subber is currently at version [1.6](https://github.com/DerekPascarella/Dreamcast-FMV-Auto-Subber/releases/download/1.6/Dreamcast.FMV.Auto-Subber.v1.6.zip).
+Dreamcast FMV Auto-Subber is currently at version [1.7](https://github.com/DerekPascarella/Dreamcast-FMV-Auto-Subber/releases/download/1.7/Dreamcast.FMV.Auto-Subber.v1.7.zip).

 ## Changelog
+- **Version 1.7 (2025-05-17)**
+    - Added support for variable bitrate SFD encoding.
+    - Added robust error-checking during encoding process to avoid appearance of success when failures occur.
 - **Version 1.6 (2025-03-30)**
     - Added support for automatic subtitle scaling by aspect ratio when using the ASS format.
 - **Version 1.5 (2025-03-30)**